wawandco/maildoor/README.md

 ## FAQ

-## Architecture decision record
+## Guiding Principles

-- The library will stick as much as possible to the Go standard library, avoiding dependencies unless necessary.
+- Use standard Go library as much as possible to avoid external dependencies.
 ## TODO

 - [ ] Base testing